Cybernith/SlowChain/README.md

 - Runs the proof-of-work algorithm.
 - Rewards the miner with `SlowChain.MINING_REWARD` coins from `"0"` (system).
 - Creates and appends a new block to the chain.

+Reward transactions are **system-generated** and do not require a signature.

 **Response example:**